Age Qualification

 Parishioners of St. Ignatius Church

-First priority will be given to children and siblings of St. Ignatius Church parish members currently enrolled in the school, and then to the children of the Parish’s practicing Catholic families who are supporting the Parish financially, according to their means.
-Priority will be assigned based on the length of time families have been members of the Parish.
+First priority will be given to children and siblings of parish members currently enrolled in the school, and then to the children of the parish's practicing Catholic families who are supporting the parish financially, according to their means.
+Priority will be assigned based on the length of time that applying families have been members of the Parish.

 Catholic Students from other Parishes

-Catholic children who are not currently members of this parish will be considered on an individual basis.
+Any Catholic children, not currently members of this parish, whose families wish to apply to the school, shall be considered on an individual basis.
 Preference will be given to children coming from other parishes that do not have schools, or where enrollment is such that space is not available in their local parish school.

 Non-Catholic Students

-Non-Catholic children may be admitted to St. Ignatius School if there is space available.
-Catholic applicants will have priority over non-Catholic applicants.
-Children from these families will be expected to participate in the entire educational program of the school, including religious instruction and school liturgies.
+Non-Catholic children may be admitted to St. Ignatius School after admission is completed of Catholic students.
+Once the deadline for application has passed, Catholic applicants will have priority over non-Catholic applicants.
+Children from these families will be expected to participate in the entire educational program of the school, including religious instruction.

 Non-Resident Students